hiddify/Hiddify-Manager/README.md

 </div>

-**Installation with SSH**
+### Typical installation

-Here you can use these guides on prepared Ubuntu servers with SSH connection.
-Click on the buttons based on your desire.
+To install, you only need to have a server according to the prerequisites, and then the installation is done with a simple one-line command.
+Click one of the following buttons according to your needs.

 <div align=center>